jkgoates/example_dislin_setup/README.md

 # fortran-streamlines

-# To compile run:git
+# To compile run: make
-# gfortran .\common\dislin.f90 plot.f90 main.f90 -o main.exe  .\lib\dislin\dismg.a -luser32 -lgdi32 -lopengl32
+# Default make option is for windows.
+To compile on windows run "make linux"